Although we’re only 4 months into 2019, I think we can all agree that already, we’ve seen some pretty dodgy marketing campaigns.

-You’d think that some business’ would think a little more carefully when discussing and eventually producing their marketing and advertising campaigns, but sadly, not all gambles pay off - the law of averages just makes it so.
+You’d think that some business’ would think a little more carefully when discussing their marketing strategy and eventually producing their advertising campaigns, but sadly, not all gambles pay off – the law of averages just makes it so.

 So without further ado, below are some of the worst marketing campaigns so far in 2019.

 Starbucks “Blonde” Espresso

 Introducing Starbucks new blonde Espresso.
 Sounds delicious, doesn’t it?

 However, it took me about 20 reads to make sense of this campaign and to work out what Starbucks were actually on about.

 Starbucks messaging is normally pretty simple and fine-tuned – just as you’d expect for a company with an annual revenue of $24.72 billion.